Corporate Governance Code

 - Putting in place working processes appropriate to the successful achievement of the objectives set.

-In order to meet this corporate governance objective, the board has adopted the QCA Corporate Governance Code (the “Code”).
+In order to meet this corporate governance objective, the Board has adopted the QCA Corporate Governance Code (the “Code”).
 The Code is framed within ten broad principles which focus on the pursuit of medium to long term value for shareholders without stifling any entrepreneurial spirit.
-The extent to which the company departs from the application of the provisions of the Code are, in the view of the board, as follows:
+The Company departs from the application of the provisions of this Code, in the view of the Board, in one matter only: